Implementing the New Accounting Standard for Leases: Part Four

 Please contact us with questions or to discuss how we can assist your organization with the implementation process.

-Lisa joined CapinCrouse in July 2006 and serves as Senior Manager.
-She has acquired a broad range of experience through serving a variety of clients within the nonprofit industry, including churches, colleges, foundations, foreign mission organizations, and voluntary health and welfare organizations.
+Lisa joined CapinCrouse in July 2006 and serves as a partner.
+She has acquired a broad range of experience through serving a variety of clients within the nonprofit industry, including churches, colleges and universities, loan funds, foundations, international mission organizations, and voluntary health and welfare organizations.
+In addition to providing audit, accounting, and consulting services, Lisa is a member of the firm's Quality Control team.
+In this role, Lisa is an integral part of developing content for continuing professional education, developing strategies to implement new audit and accounting standards, and providing technical assistance to team members across the firm.